Updated: 26th November, 2018

 This is where 5G’s significantly faster speeds and lower latency will come to the fore.
 ABI Research anticipates that 5G will bring about “a 10X improvement in throughout, a 10X decrease in latency, a 100X improvement in traffic capacity, and a 100X improvement in network efficiency” over 4G.

-The aforementioned quote comes from a recent Qualcomm-commissioned ABI Research white paper entitled ‘Augmented and Virtual Reality: The First Wave of 5G ‘Killer’ Apps’.
+The aforementioned quote comes from a 2017 Qualcomm-commissioned ABI Research white paper entitled ‘Augmented and Virtual Reality: The First Wave of 5G ‘Killer’ Apps’.
 This paper highlights the potential synergy between 5G and VR/AR technology.

 ABI’s white paper list four potential use case scenarios: